 ).fetchone()Running the 30-Minute Scoreboard

-You don't need all Tier 3 gates to start building.
-But all Tier 1 gates must pass before writing a line of agent code, and all Tier 2 gates must pass before real users touch the agent.
-Tier 3 is the bar for unsupervised production deployment.
-Most teams find they can reach Tier 2 in the first sprint and Tier 3 over the following two.
+You do not need every Tier 3 gate to start building.
+You do need every Tier 1 gate to pass before any agent code is written, and every Tier 2 gate before real users touch the agent.
+Tier 3 is the bar for unsupervised production.
+Most teams reach Tier 2 in the first sprint and Tier 3 over the next two.

 | Tier | Gate | Weight | Pass Condition | Fail Action |